Sensitivities to feebly interacting particles: public and unified calculations: SensMC : a simplified Monte-Carlo used for validation

 \texttt{SensMC} numerically estimates Eq.~\eqref{eq:Nevents} using Monte-Carlo integration with importance sampling, by randomly generating a large number of weighted samples whose expectation values are $N_{\mathrm{ev}}$, and finally averaging them.
 The value of each random sample is computed as follows: \begin{enumerate} \item A meson species is randomly sampled based on the proportion of produced mesons of this species, with the event weight initially set to the total number of mesons produced across all species.
 The meson momentum is then randomly sampled from a precomputed spectrum (either a list for the spectrums from \texttt{FairShip}~\cite{SHiP:2018xqw} or a grid for those from \texttt{FORESEE}~\cite{Kling:2021fwx}).
 To account for potential variations in the atomic weight of the target, that would affect the overall normalization of the spectrums, the event is optionally reweighted using the formula $w_A = w_{\mathrm{Mo}} (A/96)^{0.29}$~\cite{Carvalho:2003pza}, with $A$ denoting the atomic weight of the target and assuming that the spectrums were initially computed for a molybdenum target (as is the case for the \texttt{FairShip} spectrums).

-\item The FIP production channel is randomly selected with a probability proportional to its branching ratio, and the event is reweighted by the total branching ratio to FIPs of the particular meson species.
-Upon the decay of the parent meson, the momenta of its decay products, including the FIP, are uniformly sampled in phase space.
+\item The FIP production channel is randomly selected from the decays of the parent meson, with a probability proportional to its branching ratio, and the event is reweighted by the total branching ratio to FIPs of the parent meson.
+Upon the meson decay, the momenta of its decay products, including the FIP, are uniformly sampled in phase space.
 The present simulation currently does not take into account the matrix elements because it cannot compute them all, however the logic needed to handle them is already present, allowing the user to implement their own matrix elements if needed.

 \item The FIP's decay vertex is then selected randomly along its trajectory by either a)~sampling the proper lifetime from an exponential distribution and calculating the corresponding distance in the lab frame or b)~employing importance sampling, which restricts the position of the decay vertex to a shell covering the full decay volume, and then reweights the event by the ratio of the true decay distribution to the importance distribution.
 The FIP decay mode is selected similarly to its production mode, with a sampling probability proportional (and in most cases equal) to its branching ratio; and the event is reweighted by the total branching ratio of the implemented channels.
 The momenta of the FIP decay products are uniformly sampled in phase space in the current version (but matrix elements could in principle be taken into account, just like for the FIP production).